wilsonmar/wilsonmar.github.io/_posts/2019-12-27-streamlit.md

    <a target="_blank" href="https://github.com/wilsonmar/DevSecOps/tree/master/Streamlit">https://github.com/wilsonmar/DevSecOps/tree/master/Streamlit</a>

-   The script runs Dockerfiles to display "hello-world" as described in <a target="_blank" href="https://medium.com/swlh/part-1-will-streamlit-kill-off-flask-5ecd75f879c8">this blog</a> and its repo.
+   The script builds and runs the Dockerfile to display "hello-world" as described in <a target="_blank" href="https://medium.com/swlh/part-1-will-streamlit-kill-off-flask-5ecd75f879c8">this blog</a> and its repo.
+It stops the container if it's already running.

    The script installs what it needs (Streamlit, Docker, etc.).